$k$-Transmitter Watchman Routes: Conclusion

 \section{Conclusion}

-We proved that even in simple polygons the $k$-transmitter watchman route problem for $S\subset P$ cannot be approximated to within a logarithmic factor (unless P=NP)---both the variant with a given starting point and the floating watchman route.
+We proved that even in simple polygons the $k$-transmitter watchman route problem for $S\subset P$ cannot be approximated to within a logarithmic factor (unless P=NP) --- both the variant with a given starting point and the floating watchman route.
 Moreover, we provided an approximation algorithm for $k$-TrWRP($S,P,s$), that is, the variant where we need to see a discrete set of points $S\subset P$ with a given starting point.
-The approximation ratio of our algorithm is $O(\log^2(|S|\cdot n) \log\log (|S|\cdot n) \log(|S|+1))$.
+The approximation ratio of our algorithm is $O(\log^2(|S|\cdot n) \log\log (|S|\cdot n) \log|S|)$.

-Obvious open questions concern approximation algorithms for the three problem variants for which we did not obtain an approximation: $k$-TrWRP($P,P,s$), $k$-TrWRP($P,P$), and $k$-TrWRP($S,P$).
+Obvious open questions concern approximation algorithms for the other versions of the WRP for $k$-transmitters: $k$-TrWRP($P,P,s$), $k$-TrWRP($P,P$), and $k$-TrWRP($S,P$).
 Moreover, for $0$-transmitters (``normal'' guards), we have a very clear structure: any watchman route must visit all non-dominated extensions of edges incident to a reflex vertex.
-Any structural analogue for $k$-transmitters ($k\geq2$) would be of great interest for both $k$-TrWRP($P,P,s$) and $k$-TrWRP($P,P$).
+Any structural analogue for $k$-transmitters ($k\geq2$) would be of great interest.